gatling/frontline-doc/content/reference/current/installation/manual/index.md

 If you intend to have Gatling Enterprise build tests from sources, then Gatling Enterprise needs to be able to build the fetched resources, ie:

-- a client for your build tool (ex: sbt, maven, gradle, etc) to be installed on the Gatling Enterprise host
+- a client for your build tool (ex: sbt, maven, gradle, etc) needs to be installed on the Gatling Enterprise host
-- this client to be in the PATH and executable for the user running the Gatling Enterprise JVM process
+- this client needs to be in the PATH and executable for the user running the Gatling Enterprise JVM process

-Make sure that the build tool will be configured so that it will be able to download artifacts, typically if your organization enforces repository mirrors.
+Make sure that the build tool is configured so that it is able to download artifacts, typically if your organization enforces repository mirrors.

 {{< alert tip >}}
 Maven 3.3.9 is the minimal version supported.
 This is the version shipped in Debian 9 (Stretch).